dagbjorn/microcoffeeoncloud/README.md

 :bulb: The application creates three user-defined bridge networks for networking; one for the config server, another for the discovery server and finally a network for the rest of the microservices.

+#### microcoffeeoncloud-jwttest
+A test library with support for creating signed JWT access tokens.
+The tokens are signed using the self-signed PKI certificate provided by `microcoffeeoncloud-certificates`.
+Also a suite of types to use when mocking an OIDC provider's metadata and JWKS API is provided.

 ## <a name="prerequisite"></a>Prerequisite
 Microcoffee is developed on Windows 10 and tested on Docker 19.03.1/Docker Compose 1.24.1 running on Oracle VM VirtualBox 6.1.18.

-The code was originally written in Java 8, but later migrated to Java 11.
+The code was originally written in Java 8, but is later migrated to Java 11.
 Only three issues were found during the migration:
 * ClassNotFoundException for javax.xml.bind.JAXBContext.
 Fixed by adding dependency to org.glassfish.jaxb:jaxb-runtime.
 * Incompatibility with wro4j-maven-plugin.
 Fixed by adding plugin dependency to org.mockito:mockito-core:2.18.0 or above.
 * Starting with Java 9, keytool creates PKCS12 keystores by default.
 This broke SSL for some still not understood reason.
 Fixed for now